reruo321/Spring-Practice/Spring-Boot/Kotlin/002-Structure/README.md

 # Structure
+This time we will learn the structure of the project to understand it.
 ## Components
 ### Spring Framework
 We are using Spring framework for our project.
 It supports us for developing applications.